2022 United States Senate special election in Oklahoma

 The 2022 United States Senate special election in Oklahoma was held on November 8, 2022, to elect a member of the United States Senate for Oklahoma.
 The election took place concurrently with the regularly scheduled election for Oklahoma's other Senate seat.
-The candidate filing deadline was between April 13–15, 2022.
+The candidate filing deadline was between April 13 and 15, 2022.

-This special election was held to fill the remaining four years of incumbent Republican Senator Jim Inhofe's fifth term.
+This special election was held to fill the remaining four years of incumbent Republican Senator Jim Inhofe's term.
 In February 2022, Inhofe announced that he would resign early at the end of the 117th United States Congress on January 3, 2023.
-He was first elected in the 1994 special election with 55% of the vote, succeeding retiring Democratic Senator David Boren.
-Most recently, Inhofe won re-election to a fifth full term in 2020 with 63% of the vote.
+He was first elected in a 1994 special election with 55% of the vote to succeed Democratic senator David Boren in the wake of his impending resignation to become president of the University of Oklahoma.
+Most recently, Inhofe was re-elected to a fifth full term in 2020 with 62.9% of the vote.

 Former U.S. Representative Kendra Horn secured the Democratic nomination by default, while the primary election for the Republican nomination took place on June 28, 2022.
 U.S. Representative Markwayne Mullin won the Republican primary runoff on August 23, defeating former State House Speaker T. W. Shannon.
-Mullin won the election.
+Mullin ultimately won the election.

 Mullin, a member of the Cherokee Nation, became the first Native American to serve in the U.S. Senate since fellow Republican Ben Nighthorse Campbell retired from Congress in 2005, and the first Native American representing this state since Robert Owen in 1925.
-Horn won Oklahoma County, making her the first Democrat since 2008 to carry any Oklahoma county in a Senate election.
+Conversely, Horn won Oklahoma County, making her the first Democrat since 2008 to carry any Oklahoma county in a Senate election.